NavigatingDataScience/tutorials/README.md

 # tutorials

-This repo contains a number of different tutorials centered around Data Scinece and Data Engineering
+This repo contains a number of different tutorials centered around Data Science and Engineering